richburroughs/what-oncall-does-to-us/slides.md

 ^ Something I learned in my career
-^ No matter how much you like your team, manager and company, in the end you have to look out for yourself ^ In my case that meant getting out of SRE
+^ No matter how much you like your team, manager and company, in the end you have to look out for yourself ^ That may mean finding a new team or a new company if you're not able to improve oncall where you are ^ In my case that meant getting out of SRE

 ---